SabatinoMasala/SpriteKit_iOS9_Bug/README.md

 Xcode seems to find the image, because it does not output any warning, and the image is an empty image rather than a red X in a white square.

+Note : This case highlights a bug that ALWAYS happens.

-## Case #2
+## Case #2 - From a Texture Atlas

+The image "Spaceship_1" is part of a Texture Atlas.
+The bug occurs when it is NOT a universal image, so I have made iPhone and iPad-only images.

-Not working yet, but the same code in my game Trolls vs Leprechaun does not always work.
+This case is not working yet, but the same line code in my game Trolls vs Leprechaun does not always work.

+Note : This case highlights a bug that happens intermittently.